 Preventing Veteran suicide is a priority for the Minnesota Department of Veterans Affairs.
-One Veteran suicide is one too many, yet suicide has claimed more than 100 Minnesota Veteran lives per year during the past five years.
+Suicide has claimed more than 100 Minnesota Veteran lives per year during the past five years.
 As this rate continues to increase, especially among younger Veterans, the Minnesota Department of Veterans Affairs is collaborating with others to identify the root causes of Veteran suicide and create an innovative, cooperative way to reverse this trend.
 We are working toward zero Veteran deaths by suicide in Minnesota.

 If you or someone you know is in crisis, please call the Veterans Crisis Line 1-800-273-8255, press 1.

 The Veterans Crisis Line is the world’s largest provider of crisis call, text, and chat services, according to the U.S. Department of Veterans Affairs.
 It serves more than 650,000 calls every year, 24 hours a day, 7 days a week.
 Users also may text to 838255 or chat online to receive confidential crisis intervention and support.

 The acronym S.A.V.E. can help one remember important steps involved in suicide prevention if you encounter a Veteran in crisis: